 Series eight winner: Ricky Martin (2012)

-A professional wrestler before coming on the show, Cardiff biochemistry graduate, Ricky set up a recruitment company for science and technology roles, called Hyper Recruitment Solutions.
+A professional wrestler before appearing on the show, Cardiff biochemistry graduate Ricky set up a recruitment company for science and technology roles called Hyper Recruitment Solutions.

 It's now a leading name in the industry and runs a podcast which is based around the recruitment industry.